 So what constitutes worth and reliability?
 Consider a huge money-making industry: weight loss.
 We might be drawn to purchase a weight loss product or service if we are told it works fast and is easy.
 Before and after pictures—which help motivate purchases by showing those fantasy successes—seem to promise a solution to our sense of desperation.
 And yet, only about 10 to 20 % of those losing notable weight maintain that success for even a year.
 The other 80 to 90% gain it all back, and often more.
 Would you consider this a worthy, reliable product or service, then?
 Especially since in many cases, over time we see a worsening of the original problem rather than a lasting resolution, in a critical thinking mode we may realize that it isn't worth our money and efforts.

 The principle holds in other industries too, including the dog training and behavior modification industry.
-It is why we see some people leaving their beloved dogs in the hands of big-talking strangers running expensive quick-fix training businesses, “boot camps,” or other stay-training services.
-These offerings most often employ aversives—shock, choke, force, intimidation, coercion, and/or fear-leveraging practices—to get your dog to behave as desired.
+It is why we see people leaving their beloved dogs in the hands of strangers with quick-fix training businesses, “boot camps,” or other magic pill promises.
+Such offerings typically employ aversives—shock, choke, force, intimidation, coercion, and/or fear-leveraging practices—to get your dog to behave as desired.
 Why?
-Because the only way to change serious behavior problems quickly is by briefly suppressing the behavior, not resolving it.
+Because the only way to change serious behavior issues quickly is by temporarily suppressing the behavior.
 Suppression is unhealthy.
-It might be worthwhile to imagine suppression as a sort of hiding the behavior, burying it, but leaving it with claws so that it digs back up.
-Suppression can happen in an instant or a short time, like Hide & Seek.
-Resolution, like Red Light-Green Light, happens incrementally.
-Resolution requires expertise, patience, and care.
-Quick/easy fix dog training services appear magical but in reality are incomplete because suppression is temporary.
+And unreliable.
+Think of suppression as a sort of hiding behavior, burying it, but leaving it with fear-based motivations, the claws that will eventually dig the behavior back up.